capynet/WPygments/README.md

 sudo apt-get install python-pygments
 ```

-Thats all.
-Now you can download the plugin and install it in you wordpress.
+That's all.
+Now you can download the plugin and install it in your Wordpress.

 ## Usage
-Once you get installed the plugin the usage is straifoward. just enclose your code between tokens named with the corresponding lang:
+Once you get installed the plugin the usage is straightforward. just enclose your code between tokens named with the corresponding lang:

 [javascript]....[/javascript]

 [php]....[/php]

+See "Languages and filetypes supported" section to know available languages.

 #### parameters
 Tokens support a few parameters:

 [php **style**="manni" **tabwidth**="4" **linenumbers**="true"]....[/php]

 `style="manni"` defines code styling.
-Currently are 19 aviable styles.<br>
+Currently are 19 available styles.<br>
 Default styling is `default` wich is very nice, but maybe you like other styles. see "Color styles" section.

 `tabwidth="4"` defines tabspace. defaults `4`